Redeem Now Ends in:

 12 Notes → The Circle of Fifths

-When first learning piano, you might assume that notes next to each other on the keyboard (like C and C♯) will naturally sound harmonic.
-However, the most harmonic interval is not adjacent notes but those separated by a Perfect Fifth.
+When first learning guitar, you might assume that notes next to each other on the fretboard (like C and C♯) will naturally sound harmonic.
+However, the most harmonic interval (besides octaves) is the Perfect Fifth.

 The Perfect Fifth